-- 12 units of Preliminary courses and Sport; and - 10 units of HSC courses
+- 12 units of Preliminary courses and Sport; and

+- 10 units of HSC courses

+- 25 hours mandatory Life Ready course

 At Fairvale High School, we require all students to study 12 units in Year 11 at school.
 It is strongly advised that students continue with 12 units in Year 12.
 This can only be varied after consultation with the Deputy Principal and with his/her written permission.
 Saturday School and TAFE units are in addition to these.